sir-omoreno/perfume_designer_app/README.md

 ![MostVotes](images/most_votes.png)

 ## Perfume Designer App
-We created a web-app using Flask, html, css, javascript, and D3.
-Our app includes the Hom page and 3 interactive webpages:
+We created a web-app using Flask, HTML, CSS, JavaScript, and D3.
+Our app includes a Home page and 3 interactive webpages:
 * Create Your Fragrance: lets you create a perfume based on a selection of Top, Middle, and Base Notes.
 You can select up to three notes of each: scroll through and peruse the list, or simply start typing a note that strikes your fancy.
 Our machine learning model will let you know if that scent is best for men or women or both.
 Our model will also tell you whether you've created an entirely new perfume!
 ![CreatePerfume1](images/create_perfume1.png)

-Finally, if an existing scent contains at least one each of the top, middle, and base notes you selected, our model will return the names of those scents for you to consider in your search for the perfect perfume!
+* Finally, if an existing scent contains at least one each of the top, middle, and base notes you selected, our model will return the names of those scents for you to consider in your search for the perfect perfume!
 ![CreatePerfume2](images/create_perfume2.png)

 * Perfume Info: Click on a fragrance term to see its definition and gain a better understanding of what makes a perfume!